devboldly/react-authless-admin/README.md

 Some examples include Edit Content links at the end of posts, links to analytics, and links to other useful admin-only pages.

-Just wrap your admin-only content in an [AdminOnly](https://devboldly.github.io/react-authless-admin/AdminOnly) tag and reveal it with [ToggleAdmin](https://devboldly.github.io/react-authless-admin/ToggleAdmin) or [useAdmin](https://devboldly.github.io/react-authless-admin/useAdmin).
+Just wrap your admin-only content in an [AdminOnly](https://devboldly.github.io/react-authless-admin/AdminOnly) tag and reveal it with [useAdmin](https://devboldly.github.io/react-authless-admin/useAdmin).

 ### Features include: